-The performance period for the 2013-2015 cash long-term incentive compensation plan ended on December 31, 2015.
-The actual TSR percentile rank was 84.3 and ROCE was 5.85% as calculated under the terms of the 2013-2015 cash long-term incentive compensation plan.
-Combining the resulting two performance factors (weighted 50% each) produced a payout of approximately 129% of the target incentive opportunity as reflected in the table below.
-The performance factor table for the 2013-2015 award can be found in our proxy statement for our 2014 Annual Meeting of Stockholders.
+The performance period for the 2014-2016 cash long-term incentive compensation plan ended on December 31, 2016.
+The actual TSR percentile rank was 7.30 and ROCE was 8.38% as calculated under the terms of the 2014-2016 cash long-term incentive compensation plan.
+Combining the resulting two performance factors (weighted 50% each) produced a payout of 42% of the target incentive opportunity as reflected in the table below.
+The performance factor table for the 2014-2016 award can be found in our proxy statement for our 2015 Annual Meeting of Stockholders.

-2013-2015 Target Cash Long-Term Incentive Opportunity Actual 2013-2015 Long-Term Incentive Plan Payout
+2014-2016 Target Cash Long-Term Incentive Opportunity Actual 2014-2016 Long-Term Incentive Plan Payout

-Judy R. McReynolds \$509,810 \$659,026
+Judy R. McReynolds \$533,894 \$223,654

-Jim A. Ingram \$239,753 \$309,926

-Timothy D. Thorne \$163,510 \$211,368
+Timothy D. Thorne \$233,273 \$97,720

+Jim A. Ingram \$254,923 \$106,790

-J. Lavon Morton \$215,050 \$277,992
+J. Lavon Morton \$225,783 \$94,583

-David R. Cobb \$148,221 \$191,604
+David R. Cobb \$172,140 \$72,111

 Equity Long-Term Incentive Compensation.
 To help align executive interests with those of stockholders, the Company grants RSU awards.
 As described above, the number of RSUs granted to our Named Executive Officers is based on a target incentive opportunity expressed as a percent of annual base salary in effect at the time of the award approval.
-In 2015, Named Executive Officers were granted time-vested RSUs under the Company's 2005 Ownership Incentive Plan as follows:
+At the time of the RSU grant in 2016, our stock price was depressed.
+To determine the number of RSUs to grant to our Named Executive Officers, the Committee used a stock price of \$20 instead of the actual stock price, resulting in a lower value delivered to our Named Executive Officers.
+The Committee took this approach to minimize the dilutive impact of granting a fixed value while the stock price was depressed.